backdoordata/backdoordata.github.io/_posts/2020-03-22-Math_Students_ML.md

 # <center>Conclusion</center>
+Both models were slighly overfit, logistic regression wasn't bad though.
+However, neither performed as well as I had hoped.
 With this being my first project in machine learning, I was **very** determined to obtain a high accuracy model.
-After much effort, I've realized it can't be done.
+After much effort afterwards, I've realized it can't be done.

 At first, I continued studying and researching random forest and logistic regression in attempt to improve these two models.

 Then, I experimented with different models.
 Many, many different models.

-Then I learned about stacking classifiers and using a meta model to make predictions based off the results of the ensemble.
+Using logistic regression as a 'meta model', I made a stacked ensemble of classifiers to generate multiple predictions to predict off of.

-I even used regression to estimate the individual G1, G2, and G3 scores to use as additional features in my models here.
+I even used regression models to estimate the individual G1, G2, and G3 test scores to use as additional features in my models here.
+Still, I had no luck.

-Some of the models performed better than these, but some also performed worse.
+Some of the models performed better than these here, but some also performed worse.
 However, I learned a very valuable lesson here.
 **If the data won't tell you what you want to hear, it's probably because it can't**.

-It turns out that a student's track record is the best predictor of whether or not they will pass or fail their courses in math.
-Another user on Kaggle posted their study (https://www.kaggle.com/keddy730/predicting-student-performance-in-mathematics) with G1 and G2 included in their model and acheived a classification accuracy score of 90%.
+It turns out that the best predictor of whether or not a student will pass or fail their a course is their track record.
+Another user on Kaggle posted their study (https://www.kaggle.com/keddy730/predicting-student-performance-in-mathematics) with G1 and G2 included in their model, and acheived a classification accuracy of 90%.

-Of course it would be very interesting (and just down-right cool) to be able to *accurately* predict any given students capabilities without ever looking at their transcripts, but our result is still valuable nonetheless.
-For instance, devoting a bit more time exploring this concept in depth, K-12 schools could potentially be able to make long term success predictions using nothing other than the student's early academic tendencies.
-Even more importantly, this could help educators identify the "at-risk" students early on so that they don't go unnoticed, and to help ensure they get the additional support and attention they need.
+Of course, it would be very interesting (and just down-right cool) to be able to *accurately* predict any given students capabilities without ever looking at their transcripts, but the result is still valuable nonetheless.
+For instance, devoting a bit more time to exploring this concept in depth, educators could potentially make long term success predictions using nothing other than the student's early academic tendencies.
+Even more importantly, this could help K-12 schools identify their "at-risk" students early on so that they don't go unnoticed, and to help ensure they get the additional support and attention they need.

 ## <center>Post-Op: Continued Study</center>
+*2 weeks later*

-As I may have hinted towards, I wasn't exactly "satisified" with the conclusion of this study.
+As I may have hinted at earlier, I wasn't exactly "satisified" with the result of this study.
 Given how much time and effort I devoted to this, I wasn't quite ready to wave goodbye to my first project in machine learning just yet.
-I decided to narrow my search, and try to predict on a more *niche* group; the honor roll students.
+I decided to refine my predictive capabilities, and focus on a more *niche* group; the honor roll students.

-Essentially, I repeated everything in this post, but using 16 as the threshold for 'G3' rather than 12.
+In sum, I essentially just repeated the process, but using 16 as the threshold for 'G3' rather than 12.
 My top performing model was a random forest, which achieved a classification accuracy of 91.6%!
 It turns out that the group of students in the 90th percentile have a lot in common!
-The most important of which being:
+The most important of which being (in no specific order):
 * age
 * health
 * weekly alcohol consumption
 * parents' education levels (both)
 * quality of family relationships

-For now, I'll just leave you with the results, but I may decide to create a seperate post for this later.
-I welcome all forms of criticism and advice, the best way to get in contact is by messaging me on LinkedIn!
+For now, I'll just leave you with the results.
+I may decide to create a stand alone post for this later, but I'd like to keep my "First Machine Learning Project" genuine.
+I welcome all forms of criticism and/or advice, the best way to get in contact is by messaging me on LinkedIn!

 If you've made it this far, thank you so very much.
 I hope that you found reading this as enjoyble as I found making it!